hotosm/tasking-manager/CONTRIBUTING.md

   * The user need being addressed

 #### Development issues should include:
-  * Unknowns tasks or dependencies that need investigation
+  * Specific code that needs improvement or dependancies to be investigated
+  * Rational for recommendations
   * Use checklists (via - [ ]) to keep track of sub-items wherever possible

 #### Issue Classification